SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 The following steps describe how to add custom headers to your CORS settings, as well as how to define a consent template that allows events to be sent.

-1. Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to `corsfilter.ycommercewebservices.allowedHeaders`.
+1. Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to `corsfilter.commercewebservices.allowedHeaders`.

     If you are using the Assisted Service Module, add these custom headers to `corsfilter.assistedservicewebservices.allowedHeaders` as well.

-    **Note:** The `corsfilter.ycommercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 1905 or older.
-For SAP Commerce Cloud version 2005 or newer, use `corsfilter.commercewebservices.allowedHeaders` instead.
+    **Note:** The `corsfilter.commercewebservices.allowedHeaders` setting is for SAP Commerce Cloud version 2005 or newer.
+For SAP Commerce Cloud version 1905 or older, use `corsfilter.ycommercewebservices.allowedHeaders` instead.

     For more information, see [Configuring CORS](https://sap.github.io/spartacus-docs/installing-sap-commerce-cloud/#configuring-cors).